Tricks to Reverse a Linked List Recursively

 Recursive Solution

-Since the binary tree structure is an extension of the singly linked list, essentially a binary linked list, the recursive thinking applied to binary trees can be similarly applied to singly linked lists.
+A binary tree is actually an extension of a singly linked list—it's like a "binary linked list".
+So the recursive thinking for binary trees also works for linked lists.

-The key to recursively reversing a singly linked list lies in the fact that the problem itself has a subproblem structure.
+The key to reversing a linked list recursively is that this problem has a subproblem structure.

 , it is still a singly linked list, right?

-function can reverse any singly linked list you input, correct?
-So, can you use this function to first reverse the sub-list 2->3->4
+function should be able to reverse any linked list given as input.
+Can you use this function to reverse the sublist 2->3->4

-, and then find a way to attach 1
+first, and then think about how to attach 1

 to the end of the reversed list 4->3->2